 Readers, you probably know by now that we’re a little (or maybe a lot) passionate about sleep training at the Baby Sleep Site™.
 But here’s something we’re equally passionate about: helping breastfeeding moms sleep train in a way that won’t jeopardize their commitment to breastfeeding.

 Nicole’s written before about the relationship between baby sleep and breastfeeding.
 Today, though, we’re bringing you a fresh perspective.
-It comes from Miriam, one of our experienced consultants.
-Miriam is highly qualified to speak on this subject, since she’s an International Board Certified Lactation Consultant with experience as a labor and delivery nurse.
+It comes from Miriam, who is highly qualified to speak on this subject, since she’s an International Board Certified Lactation Consultant with experience as a labor and delivery nurse.

 Today, Miriam will be answering a few common questions that many breastfeeding moms have about sleep training.

 Will sleep training affect my milk supply?

 Miriam: It can, but it definitely doesn’t have to.
-And we’ll work to make sure that it doesn’t.
-Sleep training with Baby Sleep Site™ is very personalized.
-We take into account you and your baby’s unique needs and develop a plan that will help you protect your breastfeeding relationship while achieving better sleep for you and your baby.
+And The Baby Sleep Site will work to make sure that it doesn’t.
+Sleep training with The Baby Sleep Site™ is very personalized.
+They take into account you and your baby’s unique needs and develop a plan that will help you protect your breastfeeding relationship while achieving better sleep for you and your baby.

 What is “sleeping through the night”, and how does it work with breastfeeding?